-LINK TO NEWS Leeswood Community Council is one of 735 community and town councils in Wales.
+Leeswood and Pontblyddyn Community Council is one of 735 community and town councils in Wales.
 This is the tier of local government that is closest to the people.
 LCC is made up of 11 elected members, representing Leeswood plus 2 elected members representing Pontblyddyn.
 If the number of members falls below 13, then members may also be co-opted.

 Marie Reynolds BA, is the Clerk and Responsible Financial Officer and is the only paid official member of staff.
 The Clerk’s address and contact details are listed below.
 The Clerk may be contacted at any reasonable time, to access details or information.
 The Clerk holds all current documents of the community council.
 Old and unused documents are kept at Flintshire County Council Archives Offices, at Hawarden.
-Mr Eddie Saul is the Chair of the Community Council for 2014/2015 and Mr Richard Williams is the Vice Chairman for 2014/2015 Members of the public are allowed to attend the meetings of the Community Council.
-If the public wish to discuss a matter on the Agenda then they may make representation at the start but otherwise they are not permitted to speak during the meeting.
+Mr Graham Sherwood is the Chair of the Community Council for 2016/2017 and Mr Joseph Caruana is the Vice Chairman for 2016/2017.

 The main matters that the Community Council are responsible for include: